vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Spawning a TTY Shell
 --------------------

-Spawning a TTY Shell and Post-Exploitation Without A TTY has provided multiple ways to get a tty shell
+Once we have reverse shell, we need a full TTY session by using either Python, sh, perl, ruby, lua, IRB. `Spawning a TTY Shell <https://netsec.ws/?p=337>`_ and `Post-Exploitation Without A TTY <http://pentestmonkey.net/blog/post-exploitation-without-a-tty>`_ has provided multiple ways to get a tty shell

 Python
 ^^^^^^